symfony/symfony-docs/create_framework/front_controller.rst

     $response->send();

-Adding a new page is a two step process: add an entry in the map and create a PHP template in ``src/pages/``.
+Adding a new page is a two-step process: add an entry in the map and create a PHP template in ``src/pages/``.
 From a template, get the Request data via the ``$request`` variable and tweak the Response headers via the ``$response`` variable.